-3. Existing Provision Across the Borough
+3 Existing Provision Across the Borough

 - 3.1 Ipswich contains over 518 hectares of open spaces, sport and recreation facilities, a scale normally associated with much larger towns and cities.
 It is also rich in biodiversity, containing one internationally designated site (a Ramsar Site and Special Protection Area for birds in the Orwell Estuary), three Sites of Special Scientific Interest, twenty County Wildlife Sites and nine Local Nature Reserves.
-An Open Space, Sport and Recreation Facilities Study, which audited and quality assessed existing facilities in Ipswich, was published in 2009 and was updated by the Council's Parks and Cemeteries Department in 2014. - 3.2 The Borough Council's revised open space standards are set out in Appendix 6 to the Core Strategy Review and reproduced at Appendix 1 to this SPD.
+An Open Space, Sport and Recreation Facilities Study, which audited and quality assessed existing facilities in Ipswich, was published in 2009 and was updated by the Council's Parks and Cemeteries Department in 2014. - 3.2 The Borough Council's revised open space standards are set out in Appendix 6 to the Ipswich Local Plan (2017) and reproduced at Appendix 2 to this SPD.
 These are standards for the amount of open space and its accessibility expressed as a walk time (10 minutes equates to 480m and 15 minutes to 720m, from the centre of the site).
-Quality standards are set out in: - the Open Space Sport and Recreation Study 2009 (for parks and gardens2; amenity green space; natural and semi-natural green space; outdoor sport; and young people's provision); - the Children's Play Strategy (for equipped play); and - the Local Government Association publication Growing in the Community (second edition) (for allotments). - 3.3 The NPPF requires Councils to start by identifying areas of surplus and deficit.
-The 2009 Open Space Sport and Recreation Facilities Study did this using the provision standards in Appendix 6 to the adopted Core Strategy and the information was included in the Council's Open Space and Biodiversity Policy.
-This information has now been updated to reflect the revised standards for open space, sport and recreation provision and revised population projections used in the Core Strategy Review.
-The level of provision for each Area Committee area, and whether it is in surplus or deficit, is indicated below.
+Quality standards are set out in: - the Open Space Sport and Recreation Study 2009 (for parks and gardens2; amenity green space; natural and semi-natural green space; outdoor sport; and young people's provision); - the Children's Equipped Play Strategy ; and - the Local Government Association publication Growing in the Community (second edition) (for allotments). - 3.3 The NPPF requires Councils to start by identifying areas of surplus and deficit.
+The 2009 Open Space Sport and Recreation Facilities Study did this using the provision standards in Appendix 6 of the former Core Strategy 2011 and the information was included in the Council's Open Space and Biodiversity Policy.
+This information has now been updated to reflect the revised standards for open space, sport and recreation provision and revised population projections used in the Core Strategy Review leading to the new Ipswich Local Plan (2017).
+The level of provision for each Area Committee area, and whether it is in surplus or deficit2, is indicated below.
 Information is also included on tree canopy cover, reflecting the Council's target to achieve 22% canopy cover by 2050.